List of unconstructed state highways in California: State Route 143

 State Route 143 is a 19.7-mile (31.7 km) unconstructed highway of Sacramento, beginning at SR 99 near Elk Grove and ending at the east end of SR 244 near Carmichael.
 In 1994, it extended north, replacing a section of SR 244, to Auburn Boulevard.
-It was proposed as a freeway, but that was cancelled in 1975 due to opposition.
+It was proposed as a freeway, but that was canceled in 1975 due to opposition.
 The existing arterials Grant Line Road and Bradshaw Road approximating the route are currently utilized, and in 2002 Caltrans recommended removing the route definition from the state highway system (but this never appeared to happen).